amykr777/massjacker/README.md

 ## Features:

 - Tests for Clickjacking vulnerability on various domains.
-- That's pretty much it
+- That's pretty much it.
 - And Yeah creates a POC for vulnerable domains too

 ## Installation & Usage: